 And the change from monolithic architectures continues even further now, moving away from any centralized management of orchestration (synchronous) to enabling choreography and event-driven architecture (asynchronous).

 What’s your organization’s digital maturity?
-Take this 5-minute assessment to find out.
+Take this five-minute assessment to find out.